abelsiqueira/perprof-py/README.md

 #perprof-py

-A python module for performance profiling (as described by Dolan and Moré) with tikz and matplotlib outputing.
+A python module for performance profiling (as described by [Dolan and Moré](http://arxiv.org/abs/cs/0102001)) with tikz and matplotlib output.

 ## License